Special Notes for 2014–2015

 (More discussion among students takes place with every question, but we aren't able to show it here because we protect students' privacy.)

-- Before class, the instructor uses the free TurningPoint software to create questions in PowerPoint.
+- Before class, the instructor uses the free TurningPoint 5 software to create questions.

-- This software adds buttons to the PowerPoint menus so that you can add questions to slides.
+- This software lets you create questions that will run in TurningPoint5 over any kind of content (PDF, YouTube, etc.), or adds buttons to your PowerPoint menus so that you can add questions to slides.

-- Questions can be a variety of styles of multiple-choice, such as True/False, Yes/No/Abstain, Likert scales, or standard multiple choice questions with up to 10 possible answers.
+- Questions can be a variety of styles of multiple-choice, such as True/False, Yes/No/Abstain, Likert scales, or standard multiple choice questions with up to 10 possible answers, as well as short-answer, fill-in-the-blank or numeric answers.
 You can add a count-down timer and/or a correct answer indicator if you'd like.

 - There's also a "user feedback" box on the information bar at the top of the screen when you're running a slide show.
 The counter in this box increments every time a student presses the question-mark button on the clicker, so you can tell if students are confused as you go along.